Busch Gardens Williamsburg Park Info

-Busch Gardens is a one of a kind amusement park located in the heart of Williamsburg’s Historic Triangle.
-A park unlike any other, heart stopping rides and attractions are set to an authentic European theme with breathtaking landscaping that has earned the park the award of America’s Most Beautiful Theme Park for more than 20 consecutive years.
+Busch Gardens is Virginia’s most thrilling theme park located in the heart of Williamsburg’s Historic Triangle.
+This year we celebrate the 40th anniversary of Busch Gardens’ heart stopping rides and attractions that are set to an authentic European theme.
+This unique backdrop and breathtaking landscaping have earned the park the award of America’s Most Beautiful Theme Park for more than 20 consecutive years.

 At Busch Gardens Williamsburg there is fun for the entire family with more than 30 thrilling attractions, Broadway style shows, mouth-watering cuisine, and of course those beautiful animals that Busch Gardens has always been known for.
 In addition there are now several Busch Gardens events throughout the year to make your visit even more special.
 (See the Williamsburg Vacations Events calendar for details!)